jestjs/jest/README.md

 ### Using TypeScript

-To use TypeScript in your tests you can use [ts-jest](https://github.com/kulshekhar/ts-jest).
+To use TypeScript in your tests install `@babel/preset-typescript` and add it to your Babel config.

 <!-- generated_getting_started_end -->